It’s never too early to look at scholarships. Check out these scholarships for students to minimize or eliminate school debt.

 Deadline: March

 Description/Criteria: Must attend a UNCF Institution.
 Must be a college sophomore, junior, or senior with a minimum 3.0 GPA.
-Must be majoring in one of the following: Business, Finance, Economics, Accounting, Marketing, Banking, Management, Business Administration.
+Must be majoring in one of the following: Business, Finance, Economics, Accounting, Marketing, Banking, Management, or Business Administration.

 MigVapor Scholarship